What are your rates?

 Can I change my payment due date?

 Yes.
 Our payment due dates are based on when your meter is read by the distribution company.
-The meter readings and consumption information is sent to us electronically and bills are produced with a payment date 5 business days after the billing date.
+The meter readings and consumption information is sent to us electronically and bills are produced with a payment date 5 days after the billing date.
 If you require a change then our customer care team would be happy to accommodate it as long as the payment has not yet been processed.
 If there is a specific payment date that works best each month please email our customer care team and they will set it up.

 I’m moving and I’m a current customer, what should I do?